renderpci/dedalo/docs/core/components/component_iri.md

 When the component is instantiated, the component get his data from his section and only get the value without lang.

-### Translatable uris.
+### Translatable URI's

-Is possible to define the component as translatable, in those cases, the component will use the translation tools and his behavior will be the same as other translatable components.
+By default component_iri is not translatable, and all data information is marked as 'lg-nolan'.
+But is possible to define the component as translatable, in those cases, the component will use the translation tools and his behavior will be the same as other translatable components.

+!!! info "About translatable URI's"
+    Dédalo does not apply any rule to test if the URI is a translatable URI or not, by default the user will enter URI as no translatable and the translation possibility could be used or not.

 ```json
 {